aeh1307/mood-tracking/README.md

 This app was build as a start of the prototype of a mental health mood tracking app for students.
 The app was built in Vue.js using Nuxt.js for server side rendering, and Firebase for data storage.
-The app was first at this stadium web based, in order to easily get access on both iOS and Android in early testing.
+The app was at this stadium web based, in order to easily get access on both iOS and Android mobile phones in early testing.

 It is important to note that the app has known bugs.
 These were dealt with, and the app was improved when intergrating it into an open soruce project lead by a Phd candidate at Bergen University College.